-- Entries previously exhibited at the South Florida Fair may not be submitted for competition. - Exhibited work must be completed within the last two (2) years. - Entries must have been prepared/made/processed by the exhibitor in whose name they are entered. - In keeping with the South Florida Fair's family orientation, items of an offensive, controversial, or objectionable nature or subject matter will not be accepted.
+- A decorative artist can use a design created by another artist, however the piece must be entirely your own work. - Entries previously exhibited in the South Florida Fair may not be submitted for competition. - Exhibited work must be completed within the last two years. - Entries must have been prepared/made/processed by the exhibitor in whose name they are entered. - In keeping with the South Florida Fair's family orientation, nudes or items of an offensive, controversial, or objectionable nature or subject matter will not be accepted.